Simple Machines in Cars

 wheels and axels

 The wheel is often regarded as the exemplar simple machine.
-A wheel is a circular shaped object, often a very shallow cylinder pivoted around an axle, which allows for the wheel to rotate.
+A wheel is a circular shaped object, often a very shallow cylinder pivoted around an axel, which allows for the wheel to rotate.

 Because of the shape formed by a wheel’s rotation, they can be used in conjunction with ropes to make pulleys, or be used as a system of movement.
 A wheel is the same height and shape regardless of its orientation, which means that it has great utility in motion.

 A screw is a device that converts torque (turning motion) into thrust (forward motion).
 In effect, therefore, screws are devices that allow for forces exerted in one plane of motion to have outputs in another.
 The earliest application of the screw is believed to be in Ancient Greece or Egypt, where it was used to raise water to irrigate fields.

 An inclined plane can be as simple as a ramp or board placed at an angle with one raised end and one lower end.
 Inclined planes work because the force required to move an object along an inclined plane is less than the force required to lift the object.